Did you know...

 “I was always active in sports and dance and love the physical movement that yoga offers,” said Ms. O’Hearn.
 “In addition, yoga helps me find balance and gives me a sense of peace in the midst of a very hectic life.”
 In addition to her yoga business, Ms. O’Hearn works as a paralegal in her husband’s law practice.

-She said she became inspired to share the healing benefits of yoga with others, and has since been certified as a kripalu yoga teacher and is a registered yoga teacher with the Yoga Alliance.
+She said she became inspired to share the healing benefits of yoga with others, and has since been certified as a Kripalu yoga teacher and is a registered yoga teacher with the Yoga Alliance.

-She is also a reiki master and is trained in positional therapy, two other healing modalities.
+She is also a Reiki Master and is trained in positional therapy, two other healing modalities.
 She teaches group and private classes throughout Fairfield County and brings her therapeutic skills to the Center for Hope in Darien for people living with cancer.

 For more information: 203-210-5780